Skip to main content

 With session IDs

-When session_ids is provided, Cognee runs four stages:
+When session_ids is provided, Cognee runs up to five stages:

 1. Apply feedback weights